adafruit/circuitpython-org/_board/seeeduino_xiao.md

 date_added: 2020-1-17
 ---
 # Seeduino XIAO:
-The SEEED Studio's Seeeduino XIAO is a minimal, low-cost board that uses the Atmel ATSAMD21G18, a powerful 32-bit ARM Cortex®-M0+ processor running at 48MHz with 256KB Flash and 32KB SRAM.
+SEEED Studio's Seeeduino XIAO is a minimal, low-cost board that uses the Atmel ATSAMD21G18, a powerful 32-bit ARM Cortex®-M0+ processor running at 48MHz with 256KB Flash and 32KB SRAM.
 The board is 20 x 17.5mm in size which is perfect for wearable devices and small projects.
-It has multiple development interfaces including DAC output, SWD Bonding pad interface, I2C, UART and SPI interfaces.
-It's Compatible with both Arduino IDE and CircuitPython and uses a USB-C connector.
+It has multiple interfaces including DAC output, SWD Bonding pad interface, I2C, UART and SPI interfaces.
+It's compatible with both Arduino IDE and CircuitPython and uses a USB-C connector.

 Specifications:
-* CPU : ARM Cortex-M0+ CPU(SAMD21G18) running at up to 48MHz
+* CPU: ARM Cortex-M0+ CPU (SAMD21G18) running at up to 48MHz
-* Flash Memory : 256KB
+* Flash Memory: 256KB
-* SRAM : 32KB
+* SRAM: 32KB
-* Digital I/O pins : 11
+* Digital I/O pins: 11
-* Analog I/O pins : 11
+* Analog I/O pins: 11
-* I2C interface : 1
+* I2C interfaces: 1
-* SPI interface : 1
+* SPI interfaces: 1
-* UART interface : 1
+* UART interfaces: 1
-* Power supply and downloading interface : Type-C
+* USB Type-C connector for transferring code and power
-* Power : 3.3V/5V DC
+* Power requirements: 3.3V/5V DC
-* Dimensions : 20 × 17.5 × 3.5 mm
+* Dimensions  20 × 17.5 × 3.5 mm

-Note: For general I/O pins: Working voltage of MCU is 3.3V .
-Voltage input connected to general I/O pins may cause chip damage if it' higher than 3.3V .
+Note: This microcontroller runs at 3.3V logic.
+Using a 5V device may damage the chip or device.

-For power supply pins: The built-in DC-DC converter circuit able to change 5V voltage into 3.3V allows to power the device with a 5V supply via VIN-PIN and 5V-PIN.
+For power supply pins: The built-in DC-DC converter circuit is able to change 5V voltage into 3.3V, which allows you to power the device with a 5V supply via the VIN pin or 5V pin.

-Please pay attention to use, do not lift the shield cover.

 ## Purchase
 * [Seeed](https://www.seeedstudio.com/Seeeduino-XIAO-Arduino-Microcontroller-SAMD21-Cortex-M0+-p-4426.html)